Visit the Society of California Pioneers website >>

 After years of being located in downtown San Francisco, in 2014 the Society of California Pioneers found a fitting new home in the Presidio in the historic Montgomery Street Barracks.
 Their new site houses the society's museum and its non-circulating Alice Phelan Sullivan Research Library, which offers primary source material to researchers and scholars by appointment.

-The museum is free and open to the public from 10 am to 5 pm, Wednesday to Saturday.
+The museum is free and open to the public from 10 am to 4 pm on Fridays and the first Saturday of the month.
 A suggested donation of $5 helps support education programs.
 Guided tours and programs for school groups are free with advance reservations.